DigitalTibetan/DigitalTibetan/docs/tibetan_font_creation.md

 ### Encoding glyphs

+A Tibetan font contains two major areas:

+* First, it contains all the glyphs defined by the Unicode Tibetan table as shown in the table above.
+An example for such a standard entry would be `ག`.
+* Secondly, it needs to contain a _ligature table_, containing the glyphs and an OpenType descriptions for each glyph for _any possible Tibetan stack_.
+So there needs to be a glyph for `གི`, `གྱ`, `གྱི` and so on.
+Every single possible stack needs to be designed and included into the font.
+Due to the multiple different use-cases of Tibetan for Sanskrit transliteration (mantras, e.g. `ཧྲཱིཿ`), Chinese transliteration and Dzongkha shorthand contractions[^dzongkha_shorthand_examples] (e.g. `དཀོོག་` for `དཀོན་མཆོག་`), the number of possible stacks is basically unlimited.

+[^dzongkha_shorthand_examples]: For examples, see [here](https://www.babelstone.co.uk/Tibetan/Contractions.html)

+# OUTDATED:

 Indic scripts and Tibetan create stacks by using the OpenType feature 'Below base substitution ligatures' (`blws`).
 The font contains the image of a Tibetan stack ('a glyph') together with a definition which letters do compose this stack.
 A Unicode font would for example contain an image of the glyph `rgyu`, རྒྱུ together with a ligature definition how this glyph is composed of single letters.
 A very good description how to encode Unicode stacks can be found at [THLib](https://www.thlib.org/tools/scripts/wiki/Encoding%20model%20of%20the%20Tibetan%20script%20in%20the%20UCS.html).